-Yes.
+- Yes.
 This waiver provides participant direction opportunities.
-Complete the remainder of the Appendix.

-No. This waiver does not provide participant direction opportunities.
+Complete the remainder of the Appendix. - O No. This waiver does not provide participant direction opportunities.
 Do not complete the remainder of the Appendix.

 CMS urges states to afford all waiver participants the opportunity to direct their services.
 Participant direction of services includes the participant exercising decision-making authority over workers who provide services, a participant-managed budget or both.
-CMS will confer the Independence Plus designation when the waiver evidences a strong commitment to participant direction.
+CMS will confer the Independence Plus designation when the waiver evidences a strong commitment to participant direction a.
+Description of Participant Direction.
+In no more than two pages, provide an overview of the opportunities for participant direction in the waiver, including: (a) the nature of the opportunities afforded to participants; (b) how participants may take advantage of these opportunities; (c) the entities that support individuals who direct their services and the supports that they provide; and, (d) other relevant information about the waiver's approach to participant direction.